 and

-MCO2,d,P3 = MCO2,d,P2 (for analysis with 3-phase-WLTP)
+MCO2,d,P3 = MCO2,d,P2 (for analysis with 3-phase WLTP)

 4.3.
 CO2 characteristic curve definition

 Using the reference points defined in paragraph 4.2., the characteristic curve CO2 emissions are calculated as a function of the average speed using two linear sections (P1, P2) and (P2, P3).
 The section (P2, P3) is limited to 145 km/h on the vehicle speed axis.
 The characteristic curve is defined by equations as follows: